Skgland/Learning-Nannou/README.md

-# Learning-Conrod
+# Learning-Nannou

-Me trying to familiarise myself with the rust conrod library
+Me trying to familiarise myself with the rust nannou library